Social media plays a huge part in marketing today. It is one of the effective ways to promote a brand even with a limited budget.

 The single easiest way to create this content is simply a funny or intriguing image with a caption encouraging shares along the lines of ‘tag a friend who would do this’.
 It may seem like clickbait (and it is) but it generates a lot of activity around your profile, which gets your brand in front of potential customers, and best of all it only takes 5 minutes!

 Utilizing the Platform Features

-We use social media firstly for paid ad placements and sponsored content, because the demographic targeting accuracy that this provides enables us to directly target prospects that have shown an interest in our competitors, or in complementary products to our own.
+We use social media firstly for paid ad placements and sponsored content.
+The demographic targeting accuracy that this provides enables us to directly target prospects that have shown an interest in our competitors, or in complementary products to our own.

 However, we also dedicate a few hours a week to using social media to support our brand marketing by means of social interactions, joining groups, getting in on trends, posting on pages, answering questions, and taking part in discussions that may be of interest to our target audiences too.

 These are rarely directly related to our products or used as an opportunity to promote and sell, as social media users don’t respond to a hard sell approach when they’re trying to socialize and find entertainment.